A Fully Automated DM-BIM-BEM Pipeline Enabling Graph-Based Intelligence, Interoperability, and Performance-Driven Early Design: Method

 The Close Contour Recognition (CCR) method \cite{Xiao2023} identifies 2D 1LSBs using a dimension-reduced model in which faces are assigned to storeys, and then generates 3D 1LSBs through Boolean operations between 2D boundaries and planes.
+All walls would be projected to the 2d plane according to their bottom edge.
+The close contour, that is, the 2d-1LSB, would be calculated on the connectivity graph of walls in each building level: firstly, partition the graph by LPA into isolated clusters; then, the outer boundary of each cluster would be extracted.
+Finally, those boundaries would be recursively divided until no extra walls are located in the boundaries.
+In Fig. \ref{ASG}-e, the 2d-1LSB would be formed into the final 1LSB by attaching floors and ceilings.
 This approach, similar to AutoCAD’s hatch-area identification, is computationally more intensive but offers greater robustness for storey-based architectural designs.